 I like to think of myself of being moderately (gastronomically) well-travelled.
 I’ve sipped bubbles in the reflected gleam of Sydney Opera House, sampled the culinary delights that New York, San Francisco, and even Las Vegas have to offer – check out Hot and Juicy Crawfish, it’s splendid.
 And I’ve had some fantastic meals across much of southern and western Europe.

 However, there’s a gap in terms of pins on the dining-related world map of places JML and I have visited.
-For, until recently, I was someone of middle age who has never visited Scandinavia.
+For, until recently, I was someone in their 50s who has never visited Scandinavia.
 A shameful omission, I know.
 Yet thanks to a surprise birthday trip I am Scandi-deficient no more, as this July JML and I spent a wonderful, wonderful (sorry) long weekend in Copenhagen.

 Oh Barcelona, how I have missed you!
 It’s been over ten years since we last experienced your cultural, architectural, and − possibly most importantly − culinary delights.
 As I have previously eluded to on Scrumptious Scran, it was Barcelona that ignited my love of Spanish cuisine, and probably made me realise how it was possible to cook really good food with simple ingredients purchased from a market just hours previously.

 So visiting once again over a decade on, would Catalunya’s capital still be so alluring?
 And what new food and drink-related experiences might be awaiting discovery?
 Here’s what I found…